sez11a/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-designer/configuring-workflow-actions-and-notifications.md

 In this example, the action script first sets the status to _denied_ and then to _pending_ because for some assets, the _denied_ status sends the asset creator an email notification that the item has been denied.

-The end node in your workflow definition has an action configured on it by default, on entry to the end node:
+The end node in the _Single Approver_ definition has this default action upon entry to the end node:

 ```java
     import com.liferay.portal.kernel.workflow.WorkflowStatusManagerUtil;